Complex-Portal/complex-portal-documentation/documentation/cp_content.md

 A version is identified by a .x suffix (where x is a number) of the accession number.
 The version is included in the download files but not displayed on the website.

-A complex receives a new version if its participants change (adding or removing one or more participants) or its function is redefined.
+A complex receives a new version if its components change (adding or removing one or more components) or its function is redefined.

 ## Obsoleted Complexes